catness/100-days-of-code/log.md

 * Partially adopted my old dialogue tree code.
 So far it displays the first dialogue node menu.

 * Added the list of properties for objects.

+### Day 87: 2019-07-26

+* Made the dialogue trees working with the help of my old code - it will do for the start.